linlilia/ACI-Endpoint-Update-App/README.md

 <a name="configuration-steps"></a>
 ## Configure the Standalone ACI Endpoint Update App

-The following task enables you to configure the Standalone ACI endpoint update app to communicate with the management center, ASA, and dynamic objects.
+The following task enables you to configure the Standalone ACI endpoint update app to communicate with APIC, Management Center, and ASA.

 <a name="prerequisites"></a>
 ### Prerequisites for Configuration

 The following topics discuss prerequisite tasks you must complete before configuring the Standalone ACI Endpoint Update App.

-#### Create APIC Users for the App <a name="create-apic-users"></a>
+#### Create APIC Users for the Standalone ACI Endpoint Update App <a name="create-apic-users"></a>

 You must have(or create) a user for the Standalone ACI Endpoint Update App to read the endpoint information from specified domains/tenants: